Short summary: 3 min

 Most of the time, Nassim Taleb succeeds at conveying his message, yet some of the things he wrote were unclear – or I lacked the intellect to understand them.

-The book was in essence really good because it teaches something no one else is teaching, and it does so in a way no one else does it.
+The book was in essence really good because it teaches something no one else is teaching, and it does so in a way no one else does it in.
 But I am a bit disappointed – I was expecting more out of it, which does not make any sense!

 Since a Black Swan cannot be predicted, it can hardly be talked about before it happens, an illogicality Taleb himself speaks about in the book.

-The Black Swan is a fun book though!
+The Black Swan is a fun book.
 Taleb tells you at the beginning that he had fun writing it, and you can definitely sense it.

 If you are really into Nassim Taleb’s writing style and ideas, and if you have a lot of time on your hand, read the book.
 It will be great for your general knowledge.

-But if you just want to seize the idea of the Black Swan, then my extensive summary will suffice.
+But if you just want to get the gist, my extensive summary will suffice.